zulip/zulip/templates/zerver/help/make-a-user-an-administrator.md

 # Make a user an administrator

+{!admin-only.md!}

-By default, everyone in an organization is a user; this limits them from modifying organization-wide settings, such as changing the organization name, activating or deactivating users, deleting streams, etc. Zulip organization administrators can give a user administrative rights. {!follow-steps.md!}
+By default, everyone in an organization is a user; this limits them from modifying organization-wide settings, such as changing the organization name, activating or deactivating users, deleting streams, etc. {!follow-steps.md!}
 give any user in your organization administrative rights.

 {!go-to-the.md!} [Users](/#administration/user-list-admin)